MicrosoftDocs/sandbox/sandbox/snippets/101functions/logging/using-third-party-logger.md

-## Logging with a third party logger
+## Logging with a third-party logger
 If you rather use your preferred logger, you can easily do so by just adding a NuGet package.

-The code below shows a function leveraging the [Serilog.Sinks.AzureTableStorage](https://www.nuget.org/packages/serilog.sinks.azuretablestorage) package.
+The following code shows a function using the [Serilog.Sinks.AzureTableStorage](https://www.nuget.org/packages/serilog.sinks.azuretablestorage) package.